Pedropabu82/bot4/README.md

 * Spread and depth are automatically checked before orders to avoid poor fills
 * The AI model expects the following features: `ema_short`, `ema_long`, `macd`, `macdsignal`, `rsi`, `adx`, `obv`, `atr`, `volume`
+## Indicator optimization

+Earlier versions shipped with a standalone script called `optimize_indicators.py` to automatically tune moving averages and RSI periods.
+The script was incomplete and has been removed.
+Adjust indicator parameters manually in `config.json` if desired.

 ## Sample data